Magic: the Gathering

 Filigree Familiaris a good addition to the format as it serves as a "three for one" effect.
 It doesn't seem to have a home in the format today, as it doesn't offer a good card advantage with

 Ephemerate.
 But it can appear on decks like Tortured Existence or Aristocrats.
-Along with

 Foundry Inspectoradds four more cost-saving effects for artifact decks like Eggs or Retriever Combo, and can collaborate in terms of redundancy for said decks.
-Despite the high cost,

 Haunted Cloakdoes a lot and has a low equip cost.
 It is one more of these cards that is more interesting to know that it is present in the format than to necessarily think that the card will fit into something.
-Although I don't believe they have a home now, the Diamond cycle is a very good addition to the format as a colorless mana acceleration for any deck on turn 2.
-Today,

 Bonder's Ornamentlooks superior at all times as it is a great mid or late-game draw engine.
-When this card was revealed, many players speculated on the possibility of this card fitting into Tron or Elves.
-Unfortunately,

 Ulamog's Crusheris superior to this card on most occasions, so Elves is not interested in using it.
+For Tron, the current deck configuration does not benefit from the card because it uses more reactive than proactive cards.
+In addition, for 8 manas, you can make more impactful moves.

 Fiery Cannonadeto the format, and I fear that the inclusion of so many cards with game potential will scare players or quickly convince them that the format is "broken" .
 Therefore, outside of my personal opinions regarding each topic and each card, I believe and I emphasize that we can only observe and see how the format behaves and adapts through the next months, before making any conclusions, and that unlike most formats, Pauper has a slower progression between adding new cards, adapting the metagame and, in more extreme cases, banning.
 Therefore, I recommend that you wait before pressing the panic button.
 My next review for the format will probably be from Kaldheim, Angrath's birthplace known for being an Arctic, inspired by Norse mythology.
 Therefore, there is the possibility of seeing the return of Snow's mechanics, which influences and may continue to influence the format with new additions, soon.
 Or so we hope.